Buying a business in Costa Rica

 1. Do your Homework first

 There are many advantages to buying a business in Costa Rica over starting a new one.
+For more Tips and Ideas in Running a Business Successfully, Click here.
 You only need to make sure you do your homework and then make an educated decision.

 Do you have this great idea about bringing a new product or service that doesn’t exist here yet?
 Often a product or service that is common in other countries is not available here.
 You might be successful here with a product that has a proven market elsewhere.
 Or, you can go completely on your face with it.